-Proposed Development element Indicative SuDS climate change without flooding; when using a minimum infiltration rate of 1x10 -5 m/s (conservative estimate from CIRIA typical infiltration rates (The SuDS Manual C753 DEFRA 2015 - Table 25.1) for the sides and base.
-The results can be found in Annex C .
-Where the existing ground becomes more level, the ditch sections can be locally widened and longitudinal gradient slackened to create additional online attenuation.
+Proposed Development element Indicative SuDS Where the existing ground becomes more level, the ditch sections can be locally widened and longitudinal gradient slackened to create additional online attenuation.
 Flow control will be managed with the use of the check dams at suitable intervals along the length of the ditch Substation It is anticipated that runoff from the roof will be collected into an underground water storage tank, which would then be recycled as greywater for re-use in the substation building.
 If infiltration rates are favourable, then any overflow will be directed towards a nearby infiltrate trench or soakaway.
-If rates do not allow sufficient infiltration to take place, then the connection can be to the nearest open channel alongside the access tracks.
+If rates do not allow sufficient infiltration to take place, then interception storage will be considered preferentially (in accordance with feedback from CCBC), followed by consideration of a connection to the nearest open channel alongside the access tracks.
 The track inside of the compound will be a permeable sub-base (300mm min. uncompacted Type 3 stone) and the remaining areas will be topsoiled.
 If infiltration rates are favourable, then surface water will infiltrate at source.
 If an outlet is required, then a perforated pipe will collect water within the stone and direct it towards the nearest open channel, alongside the access track.
 Transformers will be individually bunded with sump and pump, and clean water will be discharged locally into a stone trench.
 Wind turbines and crane pads As the turbine pads and crane pads are buried after construction, the runoff from these areas will be similar to the existing situation and therefore a drainage system is not required.
-Crane pads The only exposed hardstanding of the crane pad will be associated with a parking space (assumed to be 10m x 3m).
+Based on consultation with CCBC, this would be considered acceptable provided that the pads are perforated to allow percolation of water in heavy rainfall.
+Crane pads The only exposed hardstanding of the crane pad will be associated with a parking space (assumed to be $10m \times 3m$).
 The rest of the pad will be covered in topsoil.
 Attenuation for runoff from the parking space will be provided in the form of a ditch downslope of the hardstanding area.